-We cant get attached to anyone or feel guilty about anything.
+We cant, under any circumstances, get attached to anyone or feel guilty about anything.
 We aren't ruthless people, but we gotta do what we gotta do, right?

 Days, weeks, months and years in and out of classrooms, gyms, training fields and testing grounds, in and out of wolf form, will finally be put to use.
 I am more than ready.

 "So when you guys are done having your twin moment, meet me at the clearing in five.
-We have some fighting to do" Phillip smirked once again while he walked off.
+We have some fighting to do" Phillip smirked once again before jogging away.

 Of course, I had other friends.
 Phillip's son, Jace, and daughter, Jane, were my closest friends.
 Jace was meant to be the future Beta, so him and Aiden were extremely close.
 Sometimes I got jealous of their relationship, but he always assured me that nothing is stronger than a twin bond, and so far, I believe him.

-We arrived to see ten very bulky men, that I recognized as some of our warriors.
-I knew exactly what we were gonna do and I dreaded the moment that I got out of my bed today.
+We arrived at the training ground to see ten very bulky men that I recognized as some of our warriors.
+I knew exactly what we were about to do and I dreaded the moment that I got out of my bed today.

-"In the enemies' territory, an unfortunate incident of being found out can occur at any given moment.
+"In the enemies' territory, an unfortunate incident of being made can occur at any given moment.
 We don't train you to be arrogant fools, we train you to be wise"

-"So, today we're gonna pretend as if you guys were caught, and have to escape alive.
+"So, today we're gonna pretend that you guys were caught, and have to escape alive.
 Of course, you will have to fight before you can live.
 And remember , never surrender."
 He looked us dead in the eye.
 He could be scary sometimes.